-IUCN World Conservation Congress Postponed to January 2021
+IUCN World Conservation Congress (Sep 2021)

 Logo

+Planeta.com showcases the work of the IUCN and provides these profiles which are slowly updated before, during, and after events.
+We will spotlight the event during February’s Responsible Travel Week and keen to learn about trends in environmental conservation and the changing political and environmental climates.
+Request – Please let us know if you are attending or interested in following the congress as a remote participant.

-Held every four years, the IUCN World Conservation Congress is the world’s largest conservation event.
-The next conference is scheduled to take place January 7-15, 2021 in Marseille, France.
+Generally held every four years, the IUCN World Conservation Congress is the world’s largest conservation event.
+The next conference is scheduled to take place in Marseille, France September 3-11, 2021.
+The event was postponed in light of the COVID-19 pandemic from its original date in 2020.

 Hashtag: #IUCNCongress